AGENDA

 STRATEGY

-09:10 - 09:30
+09:10 - 09:40

-KEYNOTE: Wind energy in Scotland
+KEYNOTE: SSE’s perspective on key topics for wind energy in Scotland

 Panel Discussion